What is Air?

 I - Inform and check-in:

-• Everyone can share where they' are on the mental health continuum or keep it to themselves
+Check where you are on the mental health continuum.
+If you are doing this with more than one person, you can share where you are on the mental health continuum or keep it to yourself

 R - Respond and follow-up: